SeleniumHQ/docs/03_WebDriver.md

 browser.
 The WebDriver client then communicates with that add-on to instruct the browser what to do.

+The approach for instantiating a WebDriver session to Firefox is pretty much the same as for Chrome and Chromium, but doesn't require any additional dependencies:

 ```java
 WebDriver driver = new FirefoxDriver();
 ```